telerik/blazor-docs/components/listbox/overview.md

 ## Data Binding

 The ListBox supports [binding to a model class](#creating-blazor-listbox), which requires setting the [`TextField` parameter, unless the property name is `"Text"`](#listbox-parameters).
-Another option is to bind the component to a collection of primitive strings.
+Another option is to bind the component to a collection of strings or [value type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) data.

 >caption Bind ListBox to List&lt;string&gt;